 The remaining balance of \$0.4 million is Gallagher s rent-a-captive facility, formed in 1997 that Gallagher uses as a placement facility for its insurance brokerage operations.
-This operation has been consolidated into Gallagher s consolidated financial statements.
 Gallagher has posted \$6.7 million of LOCs to allow the rent-a-captive to meet minimum statutory surplus requirements and for additional collateral related to premium and claim funds held in a fiduciary capacity.
 These LOCs have never been drawn upon.

-Real Estate, Venture Capital and Other Investments - At March 31, 2004, Gallagher had investments in seven real estate ventures with a net carrying value of \$4.7 million in the aggregate, none of which was in excess of \$2.0 million.
+Real Estate, Venture Capital and Other Investments - At June 30, 2004, Gallagher had investments in seven real estate ventures with a net carrying value of \$4.6 million in the aggregate, none of which was in excess of \$1.9 million.
 Gallagher also had investments in six venture capital investments that consisted of various debt and equity investments in development-stage companies and turn-arounds, none of which had a carrying value in excess of \$1.2 million.
 These investments had a net carrying value of \$0.4 million which included contingency reserves for potential funding requirements under outstanding LOCs related to these venture capital investments.
-The remaining \$1.6 million related to seven other investments, none of which was in excess of \$0.6 million at March 31, 2004.
+The remaining \$1.5 million related to seven other investments, none of which was in excess of \$0.6 million at June 30, 2004.

 Seven of these investments have been determined to be VIEs but are not required to be consolidated.
 These were originally invested in between 1997 and 2001.
-At March 31, 2004, total assets and total debt of these investments was approximately \$154 million and \$151 million, respectively.
-Gallagher s maximum exposure to a potential loss related to these investments was \$2.5 million at March 31, 2004, which equaled the net aggregate carrying value of these investments.
+At June 30, 2004, total assets and total debt of these investments was approximately \$156 million and \$152 million, respectively.
+Gallagher s maximum exposure to a potential loss related to these investments was \$2.3 million at June 30, 2004, which equaled the net aggregate carrying value of these investments.

-Consolidated Investments - Gallagher has an ownership interest in excess of 50% in four investment enterprises: two real estate partnerships, an airplane leasing limited liability company and one Syn/Coal facility.
+Consolidated Investments - Gallagher has an ownership interest in excess of 50% in five investment enterprises: two real estate partnerships, an airplane leasing limited liability company and two Syn/Coal facilities.
 One real estate partnership represents a 60% investment in a limited partnership that owns the building that Gallagher leases for its home office and several of its subsidiary operations.
 The other real estate partnership represents an 80% investment in a limited partnership that is developing an 11,000-acre community near Orlando, Florida.
 Gallagher also owns 90% of an airplane leasing company that leases two cargo airplanes to the French Postal Service.
-During the fourth quarter 2003, Gallagher acquired a 99% equity position in a Syn/Coal facility held to generate IRC Section 29 tax credits.
-These four investments are consolidated into Gallagher s consolidated financial statements.